-Heidi Messner works for a local mental health agency and is producing a seminar titled "Moving Beyond Depression."
+Heidi Messner is an adjunct instructor for the School of Graduate Psychology.
 She is involved in a 10-year project in the Philippines where the educational, vocational, and physical needs of thousands in the ghettos of Manila are being met.
-Heidi has traveled extensively throughout Europe, Asia, and South America serving the poor and needy.
-She is a member of Psi Chi.
+Heidi has traveled extensively throughout